tjgore/codetype/content/articles/javascript-kickstart.md

 - and Logical && || !

 Arithmetic operators are used to perform arithmetic operations such as addition and subtraction.
-Since we are using console.log(), press F12 to view the result.
+Since we are using **console.log(), press F12** to view the result.
 <br/><br/>
 <script async src="//jsfiddle.net/of014r36/31/embed/js,result/dark/"></script>

 Assignment operators are used to write and store a value to a variable.
-We already used the “=” assignment operator in the variable section to store the data in a variable.
+We already used the `=` assignment operator in the variable section to store the data in a variable.
 <br/>
 <br/>
 <script async src="//jsfiddle.net/of014r36/47/embed/js,result/dark/"></script>